Zer0-bit/gaggiuino/README.md

  * M.C.DIV     - sets the main cycle divider(aka non brew heating beahaviour), used in conjunction with HPWR
  * B.C.DIV     - sets the brew cycle divider
  * PREINFUSION - sets the preinfusion length and pressure
- * P-PROFILING - enables either AUTO or MAN ressure profiling mode
+ * P-PROFILING - enables either AUTO or MAN pressure profiling mode

        AUTO     - sets the profiling trend incremental or decremental (can be combined with preinfusion ) MAN      - allows for manual pressure control at brew time